tombresee/SensorAnalysis/index.md

 ## Overall Project Code Methodology

+Briefly describe the workflow of your source code, the learning methods you used, and the feature representations you chose.
+How did you tune parameters?
+What challenges did you encounter and how did you solve them?

 ### Reading Dataset
 The data file was in compressed tar format.
 This main file was downloaded, and the archive was untared, which produced a directory.
 We unpacked the data archive, and the archive decompressed to a CSV file about 10 times its original size (ending up being over 300GB in memory size).
 We leveraged [Dask](https://dask.org/) for the initial assimilation of the data, due to massive size.
 Rows that contined non-float id values (used as section identifiers) were filtered out.
 Initially, we created one single dataframe that encompassed **one** of the 126 nodes information, and exported that as csv, for ease in initial investigation.